The Croatian National Bank has produced and released for sale collectors' sets of Croatian dinar and kuna banknotes.

 The kuna banknote design is by Miroslav Šutej, Šimun Šutej and Vilko Žiljak.

-Shown in the table below are the number of sets and the retail prices of the sets.
+Shown in the table below are the number of sets.

 |Set of 12 Croatian Dinar Banknotes (HRD)||50,000|